Accessibility

 Home/End: Goes to the beginning/end of sliders.

 Looking for component-specific keyboard interactions?
-A majority of the components will adhere to the above table.
+A majority of the components will adhere to the above list.
 If there are more complex interactions attached to a component, they will be stated in the Keyboard Accessibility section of its own page.